jfreissmann/owp_milp_optimization/README.md

 ## Installation

 For now, only direct download from the [GitHub Repository](https://github.com/jfreissmann/owp_milp_optimization) is supported, so just clone it locally or download a ZIP file of the code.
-To use the heat pump model classes or visualization dashboard, the necessary dependencies have to be installed from the `requirements.txt` file.
+To use the optimization dashboard, the necessary dependencies have to be installed from the `requirements.txt` file.
 In a clean environment from the root directory the installation from this file could look like this:

 ```
 conda create -n my_new_env python=3.11